Was this page helpful?

 X Cloud Auto Scaling¶

-X Cloud clusters scale automatically using different instance families and a mix of instance sizes, increasing or decreasing new instances as the workload spikes or drops.
+X Cloud clusters scale automatically using different instance families and a mix of instance sizes, increasing or decreasing new instances as the storage grows or drops.
 This brings multiple benefits to the scaling process.

 You avoid overprovisioning.
 The cluster capacity is automatically adjusted to match real-time demand.